 RULES to submit:

 All film submissions must be have at least 3 out of the 4 major positions held by a female (director, producer, lead actor, writer).
-One major exception is that if the film is directed by a female, then the film is immediately accepted.
+One major exception is that if the film is directed by a female, then the submission is immediately valid..

 OR, the film’s major plot and lead characters are female driven.